gabrielaguzzo/8_week_sql_challenge/Challenge #5 - Data Mart/README.md

 | 50          |
 | 51          |
 | 52          |

+As semanas 1 a 12 e as semanas 37 a 52 estão faltando no conjunto de dados.

 **3. Quantas transações totais ocorreram para cada ano no conjunto de dados?**